-In July 2015, we entered into a sole source cost sharing agreement, or the U.S. Army Agreement, with the U.S. Army for the commercial development of the PoNS Treatment for chronic balance deficits related to mmTBI.
-Pursuant to the U.S. Army Agreement, the laboratories of the U.S. Army Medical Material Agency, and the U.S. Army Medical Research and Materiel Command, or USAMRMC, (collectively, the "Army Laboratories") agreed to cooperate with us on clinical studies and regulatory responsibilities necessary to obtain FDA marketing authorization for this indication.
-Under the U.S. Army Agreement, we were the sole regulatory sponsor and oversaw and executed all required clinical studies.
-Further, the U.S. Army reimbursed us for the initially budgeted costs related to the registrational clinical trial of the safety and effectiveness of the PoNS Treatment for chronic balance deficits related to mmTBI, up to a maximum amount of \$3.0 million.
+Between 2013 and 2015, we entered into a series of agreements with the U.S. Army to determine if the PoNS Treatment could be developed for commercial use in the treatment of service members with chronic balance deficit related to mmTBI.
+Under our agreements with the U.S. Army we were the sole regulatory sponsor and oversaw and executed all required clinical studies.
+The U.S. Army reimbursed us for the initially budgeted costs related to the registrational clinical trial of the safety and effectiveness of the PoNS Treatment for chronic balance deficits related to mmTBI, up to a maximum amount of \$3.0 million.

-In November 2018, the Army Laboratories notified us of their intention to terminate the CRADA, effective December 31, 2018.
+In November 2018, the U.S. Army Combat Capabilities Development Command Army Research Laboratories, or Army Laboratories, notified us of their intention to terminate the CRADA, effective December 31, 2018.
 In December 2018, the U.S. Army notified us that it was amending the U.S. Army Agreement to provide that our obligations under the contract were satisfied upon our submission of an application for marketing authorization of the PoNS device to the FDA.

 Our satisfaction of the U.S. Army Agreement and the termination of the CRADA concluded our formal contractual relationships with the U.S. Army.
-We are currently focusing on partnering with the relevant departments in the U.S. Department of Defense, or DOD, and U.S. Department of Veterans Affairs, or Veterans Affairs, to obtain reimbursement, upon FDA marketing authorization, for U.S. military personnel using our PoNS Treatment.
+We are currently focusing on partnering with the relevant departments in the U.S. Department of Defense, or DOD, and U.S. Department of Veterans Affairs, or Veterans Affairs and other independent advocacy groups, to obtain reimbursement, upon FDA marketing authorization, for U.S. military personnel using our PoNS Treatment.